nafisk/Scheme-Custom-List-Package/README.md

   Use your representation to build a package for manipulation of such sets by defining:

-  - [ ] a function element-of? which inputs a number n representing a set s and a number p, and which checks whether p is an element of s
+  - [X a function element-of? which inputs a number n representing a set s and a number p, and which checks whether p is an element of s

-  - [ ] a function subset-of? which inputs two numbers m and n representing sets s and t, respectively, and which determines whether s is a subset of t
+  - [X a function subset-of? which inputs two numbers m and n representing sets s and t, respectively, and which determines whether s is a subset of t

   - [ ] a function equal-sets? which inputs two numbers m and n representing sets s and t, respectively, and which determines